The Sanctuary

 The Classpath Exception

-The “Classpath Exception” in OpenJDK’s license means you can link your proprietary code with OpenJDK without triggering GPL’s copyleft requirements.
+The “Classpath Exception” in OpenJDK’s licence means you can link your proprietary code with OpenJDK without triggering GPL’s copyleft requirements.
 Your application code remains yours.

 Migration Considerations